 Unfortunately, this strawberry flavored seltzer not only has an artificial fragrance, it also has an artificial taste.
 To be clear, there are no artificial sweeteners or flavors in this product.
 However, the flavor is anything but authentic.
 The odor of Strawberry flavored hard candies that greets you leads directly into an equally artificial taste.
 To put it simply, it tastes like really bad candy that has been dipped into carbonated water.
 It should be noted that there is a lot of flavor to this drink.
 But despite containing only natural flavors, even the aftertaste has a chemical nature.
 Although relatively disappointing overall, there is one redeeming characteristic to this particular seltzer: the finish.
 While the flavor is that of bad candy, the finish is surprisingly dry like a sophisticated champagne.
 It is also worth noting that the carbonation level in this particular beverage is on the high end.

-The most unsatisfying thing about Waterloo Strawberry Sparkling Water is that is lacks authenticity.
+Unfortunately, this is not one of highly rated Waterloo reviews you’ve come to expect.
+The most unsatisfying thing about Waterloo strawberry sparkling water is that is lacks authenticity.
 There are those who prefer a candy strawberry flavor to the flavor of the real fruit.
 For those consumers whose preferences do fall that way, this particular seltzer water will quickly become a favorite.
 On the flip side, for those who desire a sparkling water that presents a natural strawberry flavor experience, this will not.
 They will likely find their favorite seltzer comes from another brand.
 Ultimately it comes down to what your taste buds prefer.
 Something sweet like candy or a beverage with the luxurious flavors of real fresh fruit.
 If you prefer the latter, prepare to be disappointed.